Contact and Environmental Dermatitis

 Patch testing is a method used in the clinic to identify the substance that is causing contact dermatitis.
 The process involves placing substances on small aluminum disks that are then applied to the surface of the patient's back.
 These patches stay on for a total of 48 hours, at which time the patches are removed and read.
 Although the patches are removed at this time, many of the substances may take five to seven days to produce a response.
 For this reason, the patient must return for a final visit the following week, at which point the allergy substances are identified and discussed.

 Frequently asked Questions

 Do I need a referral to come to this clinic?Yes.
 Because patch testing is a very extensive process we require that you see a general dermatologist or primary care physician prior to making an appointment.

-Who should I call to make an appointment?Once your doctor has sent us your information, please call our main line 503-418-3376 and request an appointment in the Contact Clinic.
-After your appointment has been scheduled, the Contact Clinic Coordinator will call you and give you additional instructions.
+Who should I call to make an appointment?Once your doctor has sent us your information, please call our Contact Dermatology Line: 503-494-6442 and request an appointment in the Contact Clinic.

 What should I bring to my appointment?When you come for your first visit please bring the questionnaire we have sent you and all of the products you use/have used on the area of your skin where you have dermatitis.
 Keep in mind that a contact allergy often takes a number of days to react, so substances you contacted within the week prior to your reaction are still suspect.